Terms & Conditions, Complaints, Privacy Notice and Site Information

 How long will we keep your data?

 We are required by our insurers and regulators to keep your file and personal data for minimum periods.
 We are not however permitted to keep your personal data indefinitely or for longer than is necessary.
 If your data is no longer required, it will be destroyed.
-Some of the factors which will affect how long we retain your data include your continued engagement with Tapestry, your status as an Alumni of the ICSA Course and your continued receipt of our newsletters and marketing materieals.
+Some of the factors which will affect how long we retain your data include your continued engagement with Tapestry, your status as an Alumni of the Cert.
+ESP Course and your continued receipt of our newsletters and marketing materials.

 You have a number of rights relating to your personal data and our processing of this data.
 In most circumstances you have the right: